TheUnknownCylon/metal2pojo/README.md

 Example POJO:

     @MetalPojo(value = "PNG")
-    public class PNG {
+    public interface PNG {

+      // Header is a class also annotated with @MetalPojo
+      // Method name does not matter because anoter Pojo is referenced
       @MetalField
-      public Header header; // Header is a class also annotated with @MetalPojo
-                            // Field name does not matter because anoter Pojo is referenced
+      public Header header();

+      // rep and repn are represented by lists (where Struct is a Token)
       @MetalField
-      public List<Struct> struct;
+      public List<Struct> struct();

       @MetalField
-      public Footer footer;
+      public Footer footer();

     }